therickle/rickle/README.md

 We then again, divide that by 24 for each hour of the day.
 Since payout's happen hourly, currently.
 This will be changed to daily once we go live.
 From there the amount of payout is determined by how much everyone has staked.
 You get a reward based on the percentage of the total staked coin.

+Usage :
+`!stake [*coin]`
+See what balance and what is pending vestment and vested fully.

 _ faucet _

 Usage :